Zealously Defending Your Rights And Recovering Compensation For Your Injuries

 This is done so that the manufacturer and the airline know exactly what conditions the plane can safely travel through.
 Test pilots fly the plane through every type of condition under the sun and push the plane as close to the breaking point as they safely can.

-Also, in 2013 the FAA increased the minimum number of flight hours needed to become a commercial pilot.
-Before the 2013 policy change pilots only needed around 250 hours to become a licensed commercial pilot, whereas now they need over 1500 hours of flight time.
-Regulations like these and possible future FAA intervention help to keep air travel as safe as possible and protect American lives.
+Also, in 2013, the FAA increased the minimum number of flight hours needed to become a commercial pilot.
+Before the 2013 policy change, pilots only needed around 250 hours to become licensed commercial pilots, whereas now they need over 1500 hours of flight time.
+Regulations like these and possible future FAA interventions help to keep air travel as safe as possible and protect American lives.

-While we are sure everyone is familiar with road rage, traffic-related anger that can lead to stupid decisions being made, and have it possibly impact you.
-A less commonly known type of transportation rage is air rage which can lead to injuries.
+While we are sure everyone is familiar with road rage, traffic-related anger can lead to stupid decisions being made and possibly impact you.
+A less commonly known type of transportation rage is air rage, which can lead to injuries.

-There are several different forms of air rage and resulting in difficulties associated with them.
-You may find yourself asking, what exactly is air rage?
+There are several different forms of air rage, resulting in difficulties associated with them.
+You may find yourself asking, “What exactly is air rage?”
 The textbook definition of air rage is any violent or threatening behavior that plays out on an aircraft.
-This type of behavior is most commonly carried out by other passengers in the plane and can either make your travel difficult or possibly cause you physical harm.
+This type of behavior is most commonly carried out by other passengers on the plane and can either make your travel difficult or possibly cause you physical harm.

-Another one of the most common causes of air rage is if the passenger is intoxicated leading to unpredictable changes in mood and behavior.
-While this may seem like just a minor inconvenience it is not all that uncommon for disputes of this manner to end violently.
+Another one of the most common causes of air rage is if the passenger is intoxicated, leading to unpredictable changes in mood and behavior.
+While this may seem like a minor inconvenience, it is not all that uncommon for disputes of this nature to end violently.

 A belligerently intoxicated or violently angry passenger can impact your safety and possibly cause you harm.
-If this occurs in a plane there are very limited options to remove yourself from the situation due to the cramped tightly packed airplane cabin.
+If this occurs on a plane, there are very few options to remove yourself from the situation due to the cramped, tightly packed airplane cabin.

 We have all taken the safety of air travel for granted because of the overall small likelihood of a plane crash.
-As previously stated on this page traveling by aircraft is safer than traveling by car by several orders of magnitude.
-However, the possibility still remains that some parts from the plane may fail and lead to a plane crash.
+As previously stated on this page, traveling by aircraft is safer than traveling by car by several orders of magnitude.
+However, the possibility still remains that some parts of the plane may fail and lead to a plane crash.

 It is vitally important for you to know what companies or responsible parties may owe you compensation so you can maximize your payout.
 This will help to cover any lost wages or medical bills that may have stacked up during your recovery.